tannerdolby/tannerdolby/README.md

 ## Hi there!

 I like to write code and build things for the web.
-I'm currently focused on learning more about accessibility guidelines and Static Site Generators (SSG).
+I'm currently focused on learning more about web performance, accessibility guidelines and Static Site Generators (SSG).

-I'm also frequently reading and sometimes writing about HTML, CSS, JavaScript, 11ty, macOS, security, SVG, performance.
+I'm also frequently reading and sometimes writing about HTML, CSS, JavaScript, 11ty, macOS, security and performance.

 You can reach me at dolb.tanner@gmail.com or from any of the links below.